NadaTO/dsq_hackathon/README.md

+# Hackathon IAA 2019
-# Hackathon - Continental Data Square - Monetization Framework
+# Continental Data Square - Monetization Framework
+# powered by crossbar.io

 Welcome to the continental.cloud Hackathon.
 Now that you've found your way to the github repo here are the first steps to start with.